 FITS uses a subset of ISO-8601 (which in itself does not imply a particular time scale) for several time-related keywords (Bunclark & Rots 1997), such as DATE-xxx and MJD-xxx.
 In this paper we will use datetime as a pseudo data type.
-At the present time its values can be written as a character string in A format, but it would be desirable to have it included as a data type in its own right into the FITS standard as type 'T'.
+Using the current FITS standard (Pence et al, 2010) its values can be written as a character string in A format, but it would be desirable to have it included as a data type in its own right into the FITS standard as type 'T'.
 It is premature to prescribe a full format specifier, but we expect it to be similar to the way the A format is handled.
 If and when an ISO-8601 data type is adopted we will assume that it will be used, rather than the string type.